jaysylvester/citizen/README.md

       });
     }

-This tells citizen to call the _head, _header, and _footer controllers, render their respective views, and add them to the view context.
-In article.hbs, we now reference the includes using the `include` object.
-The `include` object contains rendered HTML views, so use triple-stache in Handlebars to skip escaping:
+This tells citizen to call the _head, _header, and _footer controllers, render their respective views, and add them to the view context under the controller names.
+In article.hbs, we now reference the includes using the `include` helper.
+The `include` helper returns rendered HTML views, so use triple-stache in Handlebars to skip escaping:

     <!DOCTYPE html>
     <html>
-    {{{include._head}}}
+    {{{include '_head'}}}
     <body>
-      {{{include._header}}}
+      {{{include '_header'}}}
       <main>
         <h1>
           {{article.title}}